-Always take these supplements on a full stomach as many of these vitamins are fat-soluble.
+Always take these supplements on a full stomach, as many vitamins are fat-soluble.
 Meaning they are easily absorbed with fat.

 Gastric Bypass Surgery

-Compared to the two weight-loss surgeries we’ve already covered, the gastric bypass is unique in that it reroutes your digestive system after limiting the amount of food your stomach can hold.
+Compared to the two weight-loss surgeries we’ve already covered, the gastric bypass is unique because it reroutes your digestive system after limiting the amount of food your stomach can hold.

 The Gastric Bypass Procedure

 The surgeons can do the gastric bypass in two ways.
-Your bariatric surgeon will either perform the stomach surgery open or will use a laparoscope, which is a tiny camera inserted into your belly.
+Your bariatric surgeon will perform the stomach surgery open or use a laparoscope, a tiny camera inserted into your belly.

 Next, the surgeon will attach part of your small intestine to your upper pouch.
 This allows food to travel from your esophagus, through your upper pouch, and into your small intestine.

 The most popular way of doing a gastric bypass is with laparoscopy.
 Your bariatric surgeon will make five tiny cuts on your abdomen.
 The surgeon will insert the laparoscopic camera and other surgical tools through these openings.
-Your surgeon will be able to view the goings on inside your abdomen by way of a video monitor positioned nearby.
+Your surgeon will be able to view the goings inside your abdomen through a video monitor positioned nearby.

 This procedure typically takes 2-3 hours.

-The reason most gastric surgeons choose laparoscopy over open surgery is that it’s less painful.
+Most gastric surgeons choose laparoscopy over open surgery because it’s less painful.
 Patients also have a shorter hospital stay to look forward to and quicker recovery time.
 With a laparoscope, there is also a lowered risk of infection.

 Why Gastric Bypass Works

 The gastric bypass works similarly to the sleeve.
-It reduces the capacity of the stomach, allowing patients to feel fuller, quicker.
-Also, since the long side of the stomach is absent after both procedures, it reduces ghrelin, “the hunger hormone”.
+It reduces the stomach’s capacity, allowing patients to feel fuller quicker.
+Also, since the long side of the stomach is absent after both procedures, it reduces ghrelin, “the hunger hormone.”

 The gastric bypass is perfect for you if…